Your Subdivision

 Following Up on Statements of Compliance

-If you believe an item or task has been completed but it is still showing red, contact the relevant authority or Council to confirm whether further action or documentation is required.
-Contact details can be found in letters uploaded to SPEAR or in the Contacts tab.
+If you believe a task has been completed but it is still showing red in SPEAR, follow up with the party responsible for that item.
+Council items should be followed up with Council, and utilities items should be followed up with the relevant service authority.
+Contact details can be found in the letters uploaded to SPEAR or in the Contacts tab.

 Email Template